AlignTrue/aligntrue/.aligntrue/rules/global.md

 ---

-## Stub Commands and Documentation
+## Stub commands and documentation

 Never create stub commands or "coming soon" documentation for unimplemented features: